poroh/ersip/README.md

   + Session Border Controller (developed from scratch)

-I try to contribute all my experience to this project because I beleive that SIP protocol is instrument the must be free and available.
+I try to contribute all my experience to this project because I beleive that SIP protocol is instrument that must be free and available.